 I’m an award-winning author, educator and literacy advocate.
-I have created over 35 graphic novels and books specifically for reluctant readers, including Max Finder Mystery, Graphic Guide Adventures, Geeked Out Mysteries and two new series Tank & Fizz, coming Spring 2015 and Battle of the Blocks out now.
+I have created over 35 graphic novels and books specifically for reluctant readers, including: Max Finder Mystery, Graphic Guide Adventures, Geeked Out Mysteries, Tank & Fizz, Battle of the Blocks. and West Meadows Detectives.

 When I’m not writing, I teach Grade 1 in Toronto, Canada where I use video games and other alternative sources of literacy to engage reluctant readers.
 I write about that stuff on my blog, Feeding Change and at GamingEdus.org , a project I helped start to introduce teachers to Game Based Learning, through Minecraft.